Julia-cloudname/garvin-shop/README.md

 ## **CREDITS**

-The images of products sourced from http://garvin.pp.ua.
+- The images of products sourced from http://garvin.pp.ua.
-The bootstrap templates used for testimonials on the main page [Source] (https://mdbootstrap.com/docs/standard/extended/testimonials/)
+- The bootstrap templates used for testimonials on the main page: [source](https://mdbootstrap.com/docs/standard/extended/testimonials/)